msank00/msank00.github.io/_posts/2020-03-15-blog_605_Survey_attention.md

 # Introduction

+> :bulb: ... in classic `seq2seq` model, encoder RNN passes the last hidden state as `context_vector` to the decoder.
+But in Attention model, the encoder RNN passes all the hidden states to the decoder and takes linear combination of all the encoder hidden states...

 From the blog of [Jay Alammar](https://jalammar.github.io/visualizing-neural-machine-translation-mechanics-of-seq2seq-models-with-attention/)

 Sequence-to-sequence models are deep learning models that have achieved a lot of success in tasks like machine translation, text summarization, and image captioning.
 Google Translate started using such a [model](https://blog.google/products/translate/found-translation-more-accurate-fluent-sentences-google-translate/) in production in late 2016.
 These models are explained in the two pioneering papers ([Sutskever et al. 2014](https://papers.nips.cc/paper/5346-sequence-to-sequence-learning-with-neural-networks.pdf), [Cho et al., 2014](http://emnlp2014.org/papers/pdf/EMNLP2014179.pdf)).